Gordon999/PiVideoer3/README.md

 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.

-h264s captured in /home/《user》/Videos. can be converted to mp4s.
+h264s captured in /home/《user》/Videos. can be converted to a mp4.